mimmo96/RUI/README.md

 Currently the project is only using the _master_ branch

-Note: the code is throughly commented.
+Note: we also encourage to read the code which is throughly commented.